zpok3/Waters-of-Life/README.md

 - A [Nexus Mods](https://users.nexusmods.com/register) account (Premium is recommended for uncapped download speeds and fully automated modlist installation).

 ## Recommended Specs
-I don't really know exact specs but if your PC can easily run the game at 1080p max settings at 60+ FPS, you can probably run this list just fine.
+Here are the recommended minimum specs to run the game at **1080p 60 FPS**:
+- **CPU**: Any quad-core processor (2.5GHz or more).
+- **RAM**: 8GB or more.
+- **GPU**: Matching or surpassing Nvidia GeForce 650 Ti or AMD Radeon RX 550.

 # Setup
 ## Preparation
 ### Installing VC++ Redistributables
 Most engine mods and tools require latest Visual C++ Redistributables to be installed.
 We will use Microsoft's [WinGet](https://github.com/microsoft/winget-cli) package manager to install all possible versions.
+We use the Microsoft Store to update it to the latest version.
 Please note that if you use a custom version of Windows or use LTSC you may not have WinGet installed.
 > [!important]
 > Failure to have latest versions installed will result in an immediate crash when launching the game or modding tools.
 >